xpack/web-jekyll/pages/core/xpm/install.md

 killall Finder
 ```

-Another anoying behaviour of the file browser is to hide names starting
+Another annoying behaviour of the file browser is to hide names starting
 with `.` (dot), which is a real pity since the binary packages are
 extracted in a folder named `.content`.